Joseph Bourke, 3rd Earl of Mayo: Family

 Bourke was the second son of John Bourke, 1st Earl of Mayo and Mary Deane.
-In 1760, he married Elizabeth Meade, the daughter of Richard Meade, 3rd Baronet and Catherine Prittie.
+In 1760, he married Elizabeth Meade (d.1807), the daughter of Richard Meade, 3rd Baronet and Catherine Prittie.
 They had four sons: John Bourke, 4th Earl of Mayo, Richard, Joseph, and George, and six daughters: Catherine, Mary-Elizabeth, Mary-Anne, Charlotte, Louisa, and Theodosia-Eleanor.
 Theodosia's son, Matthew Hale, was the first Bishop of Perth and then the Bishop of Brisbane.

 Ecclesiastical career

 Prior to his elevation to the episcopate, Bourke's earlier ecclesiastical appointments were Prebendary of Armagh (1760–1768); Dean of Killaloe (1768–1772), Rector of Kilskyre, near Kells, County Meath (1769–1772); and Dean of Dromore (1772).

 He was nominated as the Bishop of Ferns and Leighlin on 7 September 1772 and appointed by letters patent on 19 September 1772.
 He was consecrated at St. Thomas's Church, Dublin on 11 October 1772; the principal consecrator was John Cradock, Archbishop of Dublin, and the principal co-consecrators were Charles Jackson, Bishop of Kildare and William Newcome, Bishop of Dromore.

-Ten years later, he was translated to the Archbishopric of Tuam by letters patent on 8 August 1782.
+Ten years later, he was translated to the Archbishopric of Tuam by letters patent on 8 August 1782 and made a member of the Privy Council of Ireland.
 On the death in 1792 of his brother, John Bourke, 2nd Earl of Mayo, he succeeded as the 3rd Earl of Mayo.

 He died at Kilbeggan in County Westmeath on 20 August 1794, and was interred in the burying ground of his family near Naas, County Kildare.